Catastrophic Leave Bank

 Credit for Summer Classes

 If you have taken summer classes for salary credit, you must submit transcripts to the CUSD Personnel Department no later than October 31.
+Adjustment will be made retroactive to the first working day.
 CUEA suggests you get the paperwork in much earlier.

 Kindergarten teachers have priority when signing up for the computer lab and library on ACE days.